Marion County Floodplain Program

 Chapter 16.19, Floodplain Overlay Zone

 Along with the Willamette River, Marion County has many streams and rivers that are subject to flooding.
-Under certain conditions, such as the storm events that occurred from Dec.
+Under certain conditions, such as the storm events from Dec.
 1996 through Feb.
-1997, rain and melting snow caused these streams and rivers to overflow their banks.
+1997, rain and melting snow caused these streams and rivers to overflow.
 As you can see from these pictures, homes and property suffered significant damage:

 Willamette River overflowing, south of Salem